What It Actually Takes to Speak as a Leader (Coach Reveals)

 This growth comes from facing resistance and learning from each experience, much like building muscle through physical exercise.
 By regularly putting oneself in challenging speaking situations, a leader can build resilience and confidence.

-For those nervous about speaking, Stephen recommends a gradual approach.
+For those nervous about speaking, Ed recommends a gradual approach.
 Start with small, safe audiences and progressively increase the challenge.
 He compares this to overcoming arachnophobia, where exposure is increased step-by-step.

 “Start… in front of 10 safe people and… then just keep going.”